 NOTE: This procedure is not recommended where explosion panels are fitted, as damage could result to the Membrex membrane.
 In such cases consult with Nordson Corporation.

-2. After 10-15 minutes, switch off RJC controller and compressor but leave discharge equipment running to ensure that it is emptied.
+- 2. After 10-15 minutes, switch off RJC controller and compressor but leave discharge equipment running to ensure that it is emptied. - 3.
+After a further 5 minutes, switch off the discharge equipment if applicable.